jonathanmeaney-lmk/globale_store/README.md

 **Features:**

 - Browse beers by country, category or key words
-- Choose beers, add to shopping cart and pay using secure Stripe payments system
+- Choose beers, add to shopping cart and pay using a secure Stripe payments system
 - Create user profile to store delivery information, past orders, and file order issues
 - Leave reviews and ratings on beers for the GlobALE community
 - Store owners: add beers, edit and delete beers and deal with customer order issues